samonzeweb/godb/README.md

 I made tests of godb on differents architectures and operating systems : OSX, Windows, Linux, ARM (Cortex A7) and Intel x64.

-godb is compatible from Go 1.10 to 1.14 (SQL Server driver requires at least Go 1.8, sync.Map for caching needs at least Go 1.9).
+The current version of godb is compatible from Go 1.13 to 1.15.
+Older versions through 1.10 to 1.12 are supported by the [v1.0.14 tag](https://github.com/samonzeweb/godb/tree/v1.0.14) .

 ## Documentation